 The Honduras Water Project is a service-learning field course in development that happens for 3 weeks each May.
 The course involves pre-trip classes, reading journals, a group project, as well as an overnight retreat.The Honduras Water Project provides an opportunity for students to apply their knowledge by helping bring running water to impoverished people in Honduras.
 Students receive credit in the Social Science program at King’s for their involvement.
 The Project is also a great opportunity for students to get exposure to another culture and gain field experience in the application of development principles and practices.

-This year we have been invited through World Renew and Diaconía Nacional to send a team to the community of Azacualpa, El Triunfo, Choluteca .
+This year we have been invited through World Renew and Diaconía Nacional to send a team to return to the community of Azacualpa, El Triunfo, Choluteca to complete the project that was began this past May 2014.
 Azacualpa, specifically in the neighbourhood called Quebrada Honda (Deep Creek), already has a drilled well with the capacity of 60 gallons per minute.
 This source should satisfy the water needs of 42 families, which includes nearly 250 individuals, as well as the local elementary school.
 The families of Quebrada Honda toil daily to haul water from the well to their homes.
 Many hours are dedicated to this essential task each and every day.
 It is the children that suffer the most as they are often the ones in charge of this household chore.
 The extent of this project network is about 4 km.

 For most of us in Canada, taking a drink of clean, safe water is just a matter of walking to the tap in our home or workplace, and doing just that – having a nice cool drink.
 For many people in developing countries, however, that is just a dream or simply not possible.
 Their water source may be contaminated, or it may be quite a distance away from their village and needs to be carried home.

 The 2014 Honduras Water Project team welcomes your support.
 Financial contributions donations are tax-deductible.
-Cheques should be made payable to NADC/World Renew Honduras Water Project, and sent to The Micah Centre at The King’s University College, 9125 – 50 Street, Edmonton, AB, T6B 2H3.
+Cheques should be made payable to NADC/World Renew Honduras Water Project, and sent to The Micah Centre at The King’s University, 9125 – 50 Street, Edmonton, AB, T6B 2H3.

 If you have any questions please feel free to contact justine.vandergrift[@]kingsu.ca.